Administrative practice document: Permanent impairment rating guidelines for acromioplasty, repetitive strain injuries and splenectomy

 Acromioplasty

-Using a discretionary rating, an acromioplasty, including distal clavicle resection, will be rated at 10 per cent for the upper extremity impairment.
-This value would be combined with other impairment values, such as range of motion loss and would then be reduced to a whole person impairment (WPI) percentage as required by s.
-47(1) of the WSIA and in accordance with the AMA Guides.
+Acromioplasty is a surgery to create more space between the acromion (a bone in the shoulder) and the humerus (the upper arm bone).
+This extra space helps reduce pressure on part of the rotator cuff, which can relieve pain and improve shoulder movement.
+Using a discretionary rating, an acromioplasty, including distal clavicle resection, will be rated at 10 per cent for the upper limb impairment.
+We combine this value with other impairment values, such as range-of-motion loss and then adjust the whole person impairment percentage, as required by section 47(1) of WSIA and the AMA Guides.

 Other shoulder surgeries

-Any shoulder surgery that meets the definition of impairment in the AMA Guides and is more invasive than an acromioplasty but does not involve major alteration of the GH joint will be rated at 12 per cent for the upper extremity impairment.
-This would also be combined with other impairment values and then reduced to a whole person impairment (WPI) percentage.
-Examples would include surgeries which may be performed for shoulder instability, such as Putti Platt or Bankhart lesion repairs.
+Any shoulder surgery that meets the definition of impairment in the AMA Guides and is more invasive than an acromioplasty but does not involve major alteration of the glenohumeral joint will be rated at 12 per cent for the upper limb impairment.
+We also combine this percentage with other impairment ratings and then convert it to the whole body impairment.
+Examples of other surgeries include procedures for shoulder instability, such as Putti Platt or Bankhart lesion repairs.

 Glenohumeral surgeries

-According to the AMA Guides, the degree of impairment in these cases would be 0 per cent.
+According to the AMA Guides, the degree of impairment in these cases is zero per cent.

 Rating guidelines